Raising Chickens in a 21st Century EcoVillage

-It sometimes takes a village to raise a herd of hens for laying eggs.
-Instead of having to attend to them daily, we have teams of 2 households per week who split the chores, and the schedule rotates through all of the households involved on the team.
+It sometimes takes a village to raise a flock of hens for laying eggs.
+Instead of having to attend to them year-round, we have teams of 2 households per week who split the chores, and the schedule rotates through all of the households involved on the team.
 In return, there is a rotation that one household has a dozen eggs delivered to them every week or so.
 The deliverer works down the list until all of the member households are covered.

 Table of chicken chores